How Much Data Are You Losing Without Consent Mode (Calculation Guide)

 Comparison of data tables with and without Consent Mode

-The method you choose will directly determine how much data you can recover.
-The table below is a comparison we prepared according to the technical structures of 2026.
+Which method you choose directly determines how much data you will recover.
+The table below is a comparison we prepared according to the 2026 technical infrastructures.

 Kriter Consent Mode Yok Basic (Temel) Mod Advanced (Gelişmiş) Mod